Encapsulated crawl space in a North Carolina home with white vapor barrier on floor and walls

 What is the difference between encapsulation and a vapor barrier?

 A vapor barrier covers the ground to slow moisture from soil.
 Encapsulation seals the entire crawl space — floor, walls, vents, and penetrations — and adds a dehumidifier to actively control humidity.
-A vapor barrier costs $1,500–$4,000.
-Encapsulation costs $6,000–$12,000 but provides complete moisture control.
+A vapor barrier averages $1,500–$4,000.
+Encapsulation averages an estimated $7,500–$15,000 (final cost depends on size and scope), but provides complete moisture control.

 Does encapsulation help with mold?

 Yes.
 Mold needs relative humidity above 60% to grow.
 Encapsulation with dehumidification maintains humidity between 45–55%, eliminating the conditions mold needs.
-Existing mold should be treated before encapsulation.
+If mold is already present, we treat it with EPA-registered antimicrobial products before encapsulating.

 Can I encapsulate my crawl space myself?